douglasgreen/outlines/language/esperanto/wordlist.en.md

 iu - someone, some
 izolismo - isolationism
 izoli - to isolate
-jackso - (skip, not an Esperanto word) jane - (skip, not an Esperanto word) japana - Japanese
+japana - Japanese
 Japanio - Japan
 jarcento - century
 jardeko - decade
 jaro - year
-jea - (skip, not an Esperanto word) je - at, in (preposition with various meanings) jefferso - (skip, not an Esperanto word)
+je - at, in (preposition with various meanings)
 Jorko - York
 juĝa - judicial
 juĝejo - courthouse